NVIDIA/ngc-examples/ncsp/README.md

     ./ncsp template running
 ```

-So, to develop support a new CSP, or to test features of an exising one without effecting the current code, start with **template_funcs.csp** or copy one of the working files to a new name and then minipulate as needed.
+So, to develop support a new CSP, or to test features of an existing one without effecting the current code, start with **template_funcs.csp** or copy one of the working files to a new name and then minipulate as needed.

-Note that as the CSP name changes, so does the persistant data path mentioned above, so you also get a compleatly isolated data and logs directory
+Note that as the CSP name changes, so does the persistent data path mentioned above, so you also get a completely isolated data and logs directory
 ```
 Peters-MacBook-Pro:ncsp pbradstr$ ln -s aws_funcs.py myaws_funcs.py
 Peters-MacBook-Pro:ncsp pbradstr$ ./ncsp myaws show